Home

 1. Improvement of mood or euphoria

-Effects of alcohol include feelings of physical relaxation, friendliness, cheerfulness, and increased self-confidence.
 These feelings help you in a social setting such as a party.
-But when you abuse it, that drink in your hand has its physical dangers.
+But when you abuse it, that glass of alcohol in your hand affects you physically.

 2. Promotion of sleep